Curling Analytics

 On a similar note, I suspect that the shot type preferences may vary team-to-team anyway.
 A big part of effective curling strategy is to tailor your strategy to the skill level of your players.
 Each team may therefore have its own preferences, and it would be interesting to see how this compares to the average we saw in the Men and Women shot type comparison.

 Finally, the logical next extension of these analyses is into a second dimension: time.
 The strategy at the beginning of an end tends to weigh heavily towards guards and draws, with more take-outs towards the end of the end.
 Furthermore, as a game progresses, if your team is winning, you will probably pursue a “keep it clean” strategy, to try and hold on to your lead.
 Could differences between how Men and Women play the game manifest when considering this time variation?
 What about considering the score differential?
-Similarly, we could like at the number of stones in play after each shot in each end, instead of just the maximum number
+Similarly, we could look at the number of stones in play after each shot in each end, instead of just the maximum number.

-In closing, the stereotype that there is and obvious preference for Men to hit more than Women does not appear to be supported by the data.
+In closing, the stereotype that there is an obvious preference for Men to hit more than Women does not appear to be supported by the data.
 There are definitely some differences between how Men and Women play the game, but on aggregate these differences seem too small to detect on the scale of an individual game.
 However, this study has barely scratched the surface of what can be investigated with this dataset, so stay tuned for future analyses!